gorigamidev/linaldb/docs/ARCHITECTURE.md

 #### `tensor.rs`

 - **Tensor**: Multi-dimensional array with shape `[d1, d2, ..., dn]` and f32 data
-- **TensorId**: Unique identifier for tensors
+- **TensorId**: Unique identifier for tensors.
+- **ExecutionId**: Unique identifier for an execution/query session.
+- **Lineage**: Information about how a tensor was derived (operation, inputs, execution ID).
-- **Shape**: Dimension specification supporting scalars, vectors, matrices, and higher-order tensors
+- **Shape**: Dimension specification supporting scalars, vectors, matrices, and higher-order tensors.

 #### `value.rs`